MusicsOnlinePlayer/MusicsOnlinePlayer/README.md

  - `-promote` will upgrade the grade of the specified users.
 Please use this syntax : `-promote -UID -NewRank`.
  - `-quit` will save all music information and stop the server application.
  - `-set multithreading true/false` set the use of one or all thread of your cpu (true (experimental) : Faster indexation at startup ; false is set by default)
+ - `-get multithreading` check if multithreading is active.

 ## Client